zoni/obsidian-export/book/book-src/README.md

 ### Ignoring files

 By default, hidden files, patterns listed in `.export-ignore` as well as any files ignored by git (if your vault is part of a git repository) will be excluded from exports.

-These options will become configurable in the next release.
+These options may be adjusted with `--hidden`, `--ignore-file` and `--no-git` if desired.
+(See `--help` for more information).

 Notes linking to ignored notes will be unlinked (they'll only include the link text).
 Embeds of ignored notes will be skipped entirely.

 #### Ignorefile syntax